 How much the price was (per share) of the new fund

 And let it run its merry way.
 Quicken removes the holdings of the old security and adds the new security holdings to your account.
-After this, you are now tracking the right funds.
+After this, you are now tracking the suitable funds.

-I have always been pretty lazy when it has come to tracking my investments, but I am trying hard to keep a closer track of all of my various investment vehicles (as I close in on retirement).
+I have always been pretty lazy when it comes to tracking my investments, but I am trying hard to keep a closer track of all of my various investment vehicles (as I close in on retirement).